 These back to school bookmarks and tags are great for marking a page in a book or decorating supply jars.
+I mostly love that they are sock monkey bookmarks!
 They can also be used as a reading tool to keep the place of the emergent reader.
 They are so fun to make because they feature one of my favorite crafting tools, the Creation Station from Xyron.
 This post is sponsored by Xyron but the ideas and opinions are my own.

 To make the bookmarks and tags you will need the following materials and supplies.

 - Xyron Creative Station OR Xyron Create a Sticker (Depends on width you need for stickers!)